Student Awards

 Application Details

-- Be enrolled full-time in a Canadian college, university, apprenticeship program, technical institute or private college for September 2023.
+- Applicants must be enrolled full‑time for September 2026 in a Canadian college, university, apprenticeship program, technical institute, or private college.

 You will be asked to provide the following information:

-- Describe how you demonstrate leadership qualities and contribute to your community while balancing academic success.
+- Describe how you are helping to make your community better while balancing academic success.

 - You can choose between writing an essay (Maximum 3,500 characters) or creating a short video.
 If submitting a video: